 For expenditures that are contributions or independent expenditures, the amount of the expenditure and the cumulative amount paid in that calendar year in connection with the candidate, committee, or ballot measure must be recorded.

 For all such expenditures of \$25 or more, the following information is required:

-- Date the contribution or independent expenditure was made; - Whether the expenditure was an independent expenditure; - Name of the officeholder or candidate and the office and district they hold or for which they seek nomination or election, or the number or letter of the measure and the jurisdiction in which the measure is to be voted on; and - Cumulative amount spent on behalf of the candidate, measure, or committee.
+- Date the contribution or independent expenditure was made; - Whether the expenditure was an independent expenditure; - Name of the officeholder or candidate and the office and district he or she they holds or for which he or she they seeks nomination or election, or the number or letter of the measure and the jurisdiction in which the measure is to be voted on; and - Cumulative amount spent on behalf of the candidate, measure, or committee.